mcombeau/minitester-minishell-tester/README.md

 $ python3 minitester.py
 ```

 The tester runs the tests specified (one per line) in the `minishell_tests.txt` file.
-Each block of tests can be run independantly (see options below).
+Each block of tests can be run independently (see options below).

 ```bash
 usage: python3 minitester.py [-h] [-a] [-l] [-t TESTBLOCK] [-c]